Elektrobit/ebcl_template/docs/intro/setup.md

 **WARNING**:
 When using a distribution that provides qemu in a version greater or equal to 8.1.1 (like Ubuntu 24.04) building for arm64 targets is broken due to a [bug](https://gitlab.com/qemu-project/qemu/-/issues/1913) in qemu.
 It will fail with a message like `W: Failure trying to run: chroot "/tmp/tmpp7s0kahl" /sbin/ldconfig`.
-We recommend either switching to Ubuntu 22.04 or downgrade qemu (and hold back updates). his can be done for example using:
+We recommend either switching to Ubuntu 22.04 or downgrade qemu (and hold back updates).
+This can be done for example using:
 ```sh
 sudo apt remove qemu-user-static
 wget http://launchpadlibrarian.net/690251791/qemu-user-static_8.0.4+dfsg-1ubuntu3_amd64.deb